This article is about the science behind D-Aspartic Acid (DAA). To read more about DAA based stack click here.

 D-Aspartic acid is present in the brain tissue in the last stage of embryo development and shortly after birth of mammals, suggesting that it takes part in the nervous system development.
 Also a high concentration of the d-aspartic acid can be found in the testes where it plays a role in sperm production.

 D-Aspartic Acid ist the d-form of the amino acid aspartic acid.
-The l-form of all proteinogenic amino acids build tissues.
+The l-form of all proteinogenic amino acids build tissues, the d-form is not a building block but a signaling molecule.
 In specific tissues of the body (testes, pituitary gland, and hypothalamus, all responsible for hormone production), the non-essential amino acid l-aspartic acid (l-form) is converted by a d-aspartate racemase and becomes the d-form, a racemate isomer of the l-form.
 The d-aspartic acid supplements contain thus the form of the aspartic acid responsible for increasing testosterone levels.